-In this career summary, you will find out what the job of A Gas Pumping Station Operator is about and what it is like.
+In this career summary, you will find out what the job of a Gas Compressor and Gas Pumping Station Operator is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Gas Compressor and Gas Pumping Station Operators operate steam, gas, electric motor, or internal combustion engine driven compressors.
 Transmit, compress, or recover gases, such as butane, nitrogen, hydrogen, and natural gas.

 Gas Pumping Station Operators with little to no experience tend to make between $40220 and $50620 while the more experienced ones can earn over $75660 per year.

 One of the easiest ways to increase your salary as a Gas Compressor and Gas Pumping Station Operator is to move to a higher paying state like OH.
 Right now, the highest paying states for Gas Pumping Station Operators are OH, CA, NE, ND and IL.

 However a higher pay at OH doesn’t guarantee that you will make more because the living expenses at OH might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Gas Compressor and Gas Pumping Station Operator is the degree you hold, the industry you work in and lastly the company you work for.